datawithsayannaha/Operations-Intelligence-Incident-Management-Platform/README.md

 - Which carrier has the highest average delivery delay?
 - Where are we losing operational efficiency?

-The AI Agent automatically generates SQL, executes it on SQL Server, validates the result, and returns a structured executive report through Streamlit.
+The AI Agent automatically generates SQL, executes it on SQL Server, validates the results, and returns structured business reports through Streamlit.

 ---